The Leadership Development Team

 Prior to joining NYU Stern, Connie was a strategic leader within Thomson Reuters’ talent management group, overseeing its global MBA leadership development program, where she refined the program to further enable business success and expanded it into China, India and Argentina.
 Previously, Connie was a senior leveraged finance banker at Société Generale and Citigroup for most of her banking career, and, an equity research junior analyst at Lehman Brothers and financial analyst at the Federal Reserve Bank of New York, prior to attending business school.

 Connie holds a BS in Business Administration from Boston University and an MBA from Cornell University.
-In her free time, Connie loves practicing yoga, traveling to places that are best explored with a backpack and tasting various cuisines and wines from around the world.
+In her free time, Connie loves practicing yoga and traveling to places that are best explored with a backpack.

 Julia McDaniel-Bouley, Program Manager, Leadership Development

 Julia coordinates and manages large and small-scale programming for the Leadership Development Program, such as workshops, trainings and leadership coaching.
 She has worked at NYU Stern in various capacities since May 2014.
 Before joining NYU Stern, Julia worked in the US Peace Corps in Rwanda as a community planner and French and English teacher.

 Julia holds a BA in International Relations and French Language from the State University of New York at Geneseo and is currently pursuing her Masters of Public Administration (MPA) in Public and Nonprofit Management and Policy at NYU’s Robert F. Wagner Graduate School of Public Service.